 When can I expect to receive my order?

 Processing times (the amount of time from when your order is received to when it's shipped) vary from item to item, so please read each individual item description for more information.
-Made-to-order styles have a standard processing time of 14 business days, but certain items have a longer 3-4 week processing time, since they are made using cast pieces that are ordered in small batches from a casting company.
+Many made-to-order styles have a standard processing time of 14 business days, but certain items have a longer 3-4 week processing time, since they are made using cast pieces that are ordered in small batches from a casting company.
 If you need an order delivered before a specific date, please send us a message before placing the order, and we will try our best to get it to you by that date if possible.

 We are unable to guarantee delivery dates for international orders, and are not responsible for delays caused by USPS once an order is shipped.